gagn0369/ecommerce-website/_site/user-testing-report.md

 - she found the search bar easily but instead of pressing enter after typing, pressed the icon button again (which only opens/closes the search bar)
 - didn't realise right away that you have to press enter
-- she found lemons on the 'all products' page rather than narrowing down to the 'green and yellow peels' page, unlike previous two testers
+- she scrolled to lemons on the 'all products' page rather than narrowing down to 'green and yellow peels', unlike previous two testers
 - checked out easily

 ---